vitosotdihaet/fractal-builder/README.md

 change the amount of iterations (recommended is 50 divided by the number of dots in your shape, though you can change it around and see what happens) and press button `Build fractal`!

-# UI of the application:
+# UI of the application
 <img src=https://user-images.githubusercontent.com/67521698/224414575-a616f4ea-e01a-4cff-a804-ea319f151cfc.png width=1000/>

-# Controls:
+# Controls
 `Shift` - press it while drawing shape to create horizontal or vertical lines

 `Ctrl + Z` - undo